pulni4kiya/unity-editor-tools/README.md

 1. Changing the name of a class, namespace or assembly that is serialized using `[SerializeReference]` will cause serialization problems, but these can be solved by using the `[MovedFrom]` attribute (from the `UnityEngine.Scripting.APIUpdating` namespace) and specifying the old name.
 2. Every now and then you may get an error like
-   >Trying to update the managed reference registry with invalid propertyPath(likely caused by a missing reference instance)'managedReferences[X].Y', with value 'Z' which happens because data is serialized (usually as prefab override) but the serialized reference it's supposed to override no longer exists.
+   >Trying to update the managed reference registry with invalid propertyPath(likely caused by a missing reference instance)'managedReferences[X].Y', with value 'Z'

+   which happens because data is serialized (usually as prefab override) but the serialized reference it's supposed to override no longer exists.
    This can be resolved by using the `SerializedReferenceFixerWindow`.
 3. SerializeReference has some limitations when it comes to Generics or UnityEngine.Object objects.
 You can read more details [here](https://docs.unity3d.com/ScriptReference/SerializeReference.html).

 ### SerializedReferenceFixerWindow
 This is a window that basically cleans up old and unused `[SerializeReference]` data (specifically prefab overrides to objects that no longer exist).
-Using the window below, you can find all instances of such issues and clear them with a press of a button.
+Using the window below, you can find all instances of such issues and clear them with the press of a button.

 ![2024-02-25-16-36-27-Unity-0021](https://github.com/pulni4kiya/unity-editor-tools/assets/31959408/02480df9-8bbe-48fd-b77c-2f2437d472c1)

 ## ExposedProperties
+Add a facade for your complex prefabs in the inspector!

-ExposedProperties ia s simple component that just shows properties from other components, allowing you to control the most relevant/common properties of a hierarchy at its root, making it easier to set things up.
+ExposedProperties ia s simple component that just shows properties from other components, allowing you to control the most relevant/common properties of a hierarchy at its root.
+This makes it much easier to set things up for a new instance of a prefab, and less likely to forget some important field.

-In the UI of the component, you can:
+Additionally, in the UI of the component, you can:
 - Show custom (more descriptive) names for the properties
 - Group the proprties into a foldout
 - Make some (or all) properties read-only